R

 What is Agent Readiness Package™?

 Agent Readiness Package™ helps prepare publishing-facing submission materials such as query letters, synopses, author bios, comparables, and manuscript positioning.
-It does not guarantee agent interest.
+It does not evaluate those materials as manuscripts and does not guarantee agent interest.

 What is Storygate Studio™ right now?